 Day 1 - Dune Buggies, Sandboarding And Partying

-You’ll most likely arrive around midday or early afternoon.
-Today is the best day to get your fill of adrenaline in the form of riding dune buggies across the desert.
+Your first day is the best day to get your fill of adrenaline in the form of riding dune buggies across the desert.

 Dune Buggy And Sandboarding Tour - What to Expect

-Just be warned.
-The buggy drivers are crazy.
+Just be warned, the buggy drivers are crazy.

 - Make sure your buggy seatbelt fits and works before the start of the tour